Trump calls Flynn treatment 'unfair,' claims Clinton 'lied many times' with impunity

 MUELLER'S RUSSIA PROBE: WHAT TO KNOW

 Clinton was interviewed by FBI agents as part of the investigation into her exclusive use of a private email system while secretary of state.
-After that interview, then-FBI Director James Comey called her use of a private email system while secretary of state extremely careless without recommending criminal charges.
+After that interview, then-FBI Director James Comey called her actions extremely careless without recommending criminal charges.

 Trump also noted over the weekend that Clinton was not recorded or under oath during that interview.